pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/windows/index.rst

 .. _setting_up_windows_dev_chapter:

-Installing Bottle and Virtualenv on Windows behind the UWI proxy
+Installing Flask and Virtualenv on Windows behind the UWI proxy
 ==================================================================

 Before attempting any of the instructions below, `download and install python`_.